wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

 >

-## Agent Identification
+# Agent Identification

-When a software agent operates in a network protocol, it often identifies itself, its application type, operating system, software vendor, or software revision, by submitting a characteristic identification string to its operating peer.
+When a software agent operates in a network rotocol, it often identifies itself, its application type, operating system, software vendor, or software revision, by submitting a characteristic identification string to its operating peer.

 Similar to what browsers do with the `User-Agent` HTTP header, both the `HELLO` and the `WELCOME` message MAY disclose the WAMP implementation in use to its peer: